MicrosoftDocs/Devices-docs/surface/surface-it-toolkit.md

 - Recovery Tool
 - Tool Library

-### Supported devices
+### Managed Devices

-The Managed Devices area displays multiple models that can be managed with the toolkit, including the following devices: Surface Book 3, Surface Go 2, Surface Go 3, Surface Go 4, Surface Laptop 3, Surface Laptop 4, Surface Laptop 5, Surface Laptop 6, Surface Laptop Go, Surface Laptop Go 2, Surface Laptop Go 3, Surface Laptop SE, Surface Laptop Studio, Surface Laptop Studio 2, Surface Pro 10, Surface Pro 7, Surface Pro 7+, Surface Pro 8, Surface Pro 9, Surface Studio 2, and Surface Studio 2+.
-Surface Pro X SQ1, Surface Pro X SQ2, and Surface Pro X Wi-Fi are supported with Windows 11 only.
+The Managed Devices area displays your selected device models that can be managed with the toolkit, allowing quick and efficient administration of your organization’s deployed devices.

 ### Quick Tasks

-- **Build USB for Data Eraser**: Create a USB to securely erase data from Surface SSDs.
+- **Build USB for Data Eraser:** Create a USB to securely erase data from Surface SSDs.
-- **Create Certificate** Generate a certificate of sanitization for a previously erased Surface SSD.
+- **Create Certificate:** Generate a certificate of sanitization for a previously erased Surface SSD.
-- **Create USB Recovery Image**  Download and build a USB drive to restore a Surface device to factory state.
+- **Create USB Recovery Image:**  Download and build a USB drive to restore a Surface device to factory state.
-- **Create UEFI Configuration** Prepare a UEFI configuration package for Surface devices.
+- **Create UEFI Configuration:** Prepare a UEFI configuration package for Surface devices.

 ### Tool Library in the Surface IT Toolkit

 The Tool Library in the Surface IT Toolkit is a centralized repository that provides IT admins with a suite of tools essential for the configuration and support of Surface devices.
 This library ensures that the most up-to-date versions of each tool are readily available for deployment.
 Each tool comes with a "Save Copy" option, allowing IT admins to download and save a copy of the installer for the respective tool.
-To learn more, see [Surface IT Toolkit tool library](surface-it-toolkit-library.md).
+To learn more, see [Surface IT Toolkit Tool Library](surface-it-toolkit-library.md).